Consult a Doctor

 High blood pressure in Nigeria

-High blood pressure among Nigerians is something that develops over time as a result of so many factors.
+High blood pressure in Nigerian is something that develops over time as a result of so many factors.
 Some of them include:

 • Family History: High blood pressure can be inherited and passed from parents to children.
 If there’s a history of someone with high blood pressure in your family, there is a high chance that you may have it too.

-• Age: Old age especially increases the risk of developing blood pressure by 90% This is because the arteries get rigid/stiff with age.
+• Age: Old age especially increases the risk of developing high blood pressure by 90%.
+This is because the arteries get rigid or stiff with age.
 According to the National institute on Health (NIH), high blood pressure is common in older adults.

 • Gender: Both genders are affected.
-Before 55 years, Men stand a high chance of developing high blood pressure.
-Women who have entered menopause also have high chances of developing high blood pressure.
+Before 55 years old, Men stand a high chance of developing high blood pressure.
+Women who have entered menopause also have a high chance of developing high blood pressure.

 • Overweight/Obesity: If you’re overweight or obese, then your chances of developing high blood pressure are very high.
-A condition known as Atherosclerosis which is a build of fatty materials or plaque on the walls of the arteries may result.
+A condition known as atherosclerosis, which is a buildup of fatty materials or plaque on the walls of the arteries, may result.

 • Diabetes: A diabetic patient has a doubled likelihood of developing high blood pressure compared to a person without diabetes.

-• Lack of exercise: If you don’t engage in physical exercise activities then your chances of developing high blood pressure is high.
+• Lack of exercise: If you don’t engage in physical exercise activities, then your chances of developing high blood pressure are high.

 • Smoking and Alcohol: Those who smoke or take alcoholic drinks are at risk of developing high blood pressure.